neurodata/U-Rerf/README.md

 # number of trees for forest
 numtrees <- 100
-# the 'k' of k nearest neighbors
+# the 'k' of k nearest neighbors, this parameter is equivalent to minparent found in Random Forests
 k <- 10
 # set max depth
 depth <- 4